openkruise/kruise-game/docs/en/user_manuals/network.md

 - Value: {containerName_0},{containerName_1},...
 Example：sidecar
 - Configuration change supported or not: It cannot be changed during the in-place updating process.

+LBHealthCheckSwitch

+- Meaning：Whether to enable health check
+- Format："on" means on, "off" means off.
+Default is on
+- Whether to support changes: Yes

+LBHealthCheckFlag

+- Meaning: Whether to enable http type health check
+- Format: "on" means on, "off" means off.
+Default is on
+- Whether to support changes: Yes

+LBHealthCheckType

+- Meaning: Health Check Protocol
+- Format: fill in "tcp" or "http", the default is tcp
+- Whether to support changes: Yes

+LBHealthCheckConnectTimeout

+- Meaning: Maximum timeout for health check response.
+- Format: Unit: seconds.
+The value range is [1, 300].
+The default value is "5"
+- Whether to support changes: Yes

+LBHealthyThreshold

+- Meaning: After the number of consecutive successful health checks, the health check status of the server will be determined from failure to success.
+- Format: Value range [2, 10].
+Default value is "2"
+- Whether to support changes: Yes

+LBUnhealthyThreshold

+- Meaning: After the number of consecutive health check failures, the health check status of the server will be determined from success to failure.
+- Format: Value range [2, 10].
+The default value is "2"
+- Whether to support changes: Yes

+LBHealthCheckInterval

+- Meaning: health check interval.
+- Format: Unit: seconds.
+The value range is [1, 50].
+The default value is "10"
+- Whether to support changes: Yes

+LBHealthCheckProtocolPort

+- Meaning：the protocols & ports of HTTP type health check.
+- Format：Multiple values are separated by ','. e.g. https:443,http:80
+- Whether to support changes: Yes

+LBHealthCheckUri

+- Meaning: The corresponding uri when the health check type is HTTP.
+- Format: The length is 1~80 characters, only letters, numbers, and characters can be used.
+Must start with a forward slash (/).
+Such as "/test/index.html"
+- Whether to support changes: Yes

+LBHealthCheckDomain

+- Meaning: The corresponding domain name when the health check type is HTTP.
+- Format: The length of a specific domain name is limited to 1~80 characters.
+Only lowercase letters, numbers, dashes (-), and half-width periods (.) can be used.
+- Whether to support changes: Yes

+LBHealthCheckMethod

+- Meaning: The corresponding method when the health check type is HTTP.
+- Format: "GET" or "HEAD"
+- Whether to support changes: Yes

 #### Plugin configuration
 ```
 [alibabacloud]